-6.3.2 Environmental Impact Assessment
+6.2.2 Environmental & Social Impact Assessment

-The primary purpose of Environmental Impact Assessment (EIAs) is to determine and evaluate the environmental implications of development and to inform decision-making at the project level (Jay et al. 2007).
+The primary purpose of Environmental and Social Impact Assessments (ESIAs) is to determine and evaluate the environmental implications of development and to inform decision-making at the project level (Jay et al. 2007).
 This anticipatory, participatory environmental approach supplies decision makers with an indication of the likely environmental consequences of their actions, with the aim of supporting environmentally sound development (Fisher 2003; Jay et al. 2007).
-A comparison of the difference in emphasis between SEA and EIA are presented in Figure 5.3 (DEAT 2004).
+A comparison of the difference in emphasis between SEA and ESIA is provided in Table 6.3.